xackery/thj-wiki/content/expansion-guide/classic/_index.en.md

 description: Learn more about what to expect when The Heroes' Journey releases
 ---

 Classic introduces zones that released with EverQuest.
-In The Heroes Journey, here's a list of things worth noting about Kunark that are unique to other servers:
+In The Heroes Journey, here's a list of things worth noting about Classic that are unique to other servers:

 - Iksar and Vah Shir are unlocked
 - Berserker and Beastlord are unlocked